 Organizations work with many third parties for endless aspects of their business.
 The need to manage so many extensive, ongoing relationships requires structured vendor management processes, which must take into account every cyber-related vulnerability they might create for the organization.

-HolistiCyber’s third party risk management services will help you assess the cyber risks associated with the critical vendors you are working with and build an effective cybersecurity vendor management policy that can be integrated into your existing policies and processes.
+HolistiCyber’s third party risk management services and methodology will help you assess the cyber risks associated with the critical vendors you are working with and build an effective cybersecurity vendor management policy that can be integrated into your existing policies and processes.